Residents of collapsed Iowa building were allowed to stay as reports noted crumbling wall

 County records show Davenport Hotel, L.L.C. acquired the building in 2021 in a deal worth $4.2 million.

-Records show that several bricks had fallen off another part of the building's facade in 2020 after a severe wind storm.

-As their building deteriorated, tenants repeatedly complained to the city in recent years about a host of other problems they say were ignored by the property managers.
-Some said they did not have heat or hot water for weeks or even months at a time.
-They complained of water leaking through their ceilings and toilets, damaged windows, and mold.
-City officials gave orders to vacate some individual apartments and tried to address other complaints, but a broader building evacuation was never ordered even as safety concerns mounted, records show.
+As their building deteriorated, tenants repeatedly complained in recent years to the city about a host of other problems they say were ignored by property managers, including no heat or hot water for weeks or even months at a time, mold and water that leaked through their ceilings and toilets.
+City officials gave orders to vacate some individual apartments and tried to address other complaints, but a broader building evacuation was never ordered, records show.

 City officials ordered repairs after they found seven fire code violations on Feb.
-6, including trash and other items stored in stairwells, a lack of lighting in hallways, and a failure to test the fire alarm system as required.
-They were told three weeks later by building maintenance officials that “none of the work was completed,” a record shows.
+6. They were told three weeks later by building maintenance officials that “none of the work was completed,” records show.

-Assistant City Attorney Brian Heyer said he’s unaware whether the city had considered earlier civil enforcement action to protect residents in the crumbling structure.
-Only after the collapse did the city file a civil infraction seeking a $300 fine against the building owner for failing to maintain the structure in a safe manner.
-The owner will be required to pay for the cost of demolition, he said.
+Assistant City Attorney Brian Heyer said he’s unaware whether the city had considered earlier civil enforcement action to protect residents.
+Only after the collapse did the city file a civil infraction seeking a $300 fine against Wold for failing to maintain the structure in a safe manner.
+He will be required to pay for the cost of demolition, Heyer said.

-Heyer said an enforcement action the city filed that resulted in a $4,500 fine in March against the owner for repeated trash overflows came in response to complaints from downtown residents and businesses about the debris.
+Heyer said an enforcement action the city filed that resulted in a $4,500 fine in March for repeated trash overflows came in response to complaints from downtown residents and businesses about the debris.

-Emails sent to an attorney believed to be representing Wold have not been returned.

-MidAmerican Energy, an electric and gas utility, complained to the city in early February about an unsafe and deteriorating brick wall at the west corner of the building.
-The utility told city officials that its employees would not work in the area until improvements were made, including the installation of scaffolding.
+MidAmerican Energy, an electric and gas utility, complained to the city in early February about an unsafe brick wall at the west corner of the building.
+The utility said its employees would not work in the area until improvements were made, including the installation of scaffolding.

 A city notice dated Feb.
 2 said the wall was gradually failing and cited “visible crumbling of this exterior load bearing wall under the support beam.”
-The notice also said the exterior brick veneer had separated and allowed rain and ice to cause damage, and that the electrical and gas equipment on the outer wall had to be protected from the failure.
+The notice also said the exterior brick veneer had separated and allowed rain and ice to cause damage.

 The notice ordered Davenport Hotel to provide an engineer’s letter “stating this is not an imminent danger” and to take immediate steps to repair the problems, including installing scaffolding for protection so utility workers would be protected.

 A Feb.
-8 letter to the city from Select Structural, an engineering firm in Bettendorf, said an engineer conducted an emergency site visit Feb.
+8 letter to the city from engineering company Select Structural said an engineer conducted an emergency site visit Feb.
 2 and determined the crumbling wall “is not an imminent threat to the building or its residents, but structural repairs will be necessary.”
 It called for replacing a wall and other repairs, but cautioned of risk.

 City inspectors monitored progress at the site and learned Feb.
-28 that “the west wall has collapsed into the scaffolding” and were informed by workers that “it’s going to be a bigger job that (cq.) what they believed it to be,” a city spreadsheet shows.
+28 that “the west wall has collapsed into the scaffolding” and were informed by workers that it would be a larger job than expected, a city spreadsheet shows.

 By March 3, the contractor, Bi-State Masonry, Inc., walked off the job after the building owner balked at approving a change order with a higher price tag due to “unforeseen work needing performed,” the document states.
 It’s unclear what happened next, and a person who answered a call to Bi-State declined comment.